manginoja/455/index.md

 ### Additional Info

-The code for this project can be found here: https://github.com/manginoja/455/blob/main/ResNet.ipynb

 For this project, the majority of the code was taken from the CNN PyTorch tutorial given by Professor Redmon.
 This code was mainly just the boilerplate training code along with data augmentation.
 The code that I implemented was the validation set portion of the training code; using the fastai library to find the optimal learning rate; modifying the data augmentation to match the dataset used; and I had to do research to figure out how to strip the last layer of the resnet50 model.
 I also wrote the code needed to transform the bird data into usable datasets and dataloaders, along with deriving the number of classes.
 The rest of the work that went into this project was primarily troubleshooting and then doing training to find the learning rate / decay combination that would yield the best accuracy, along with doing research as to how to prevent overfitting, such as through data normalization and better augmentation.